Motiram Bhatta

-He wrote Kabi Bhanubhakta Ko Jivan Charitra— the biography of Bhanubhakta Acharya, which played an significant role in establishing Acharya as the first poet (Aadi Kabi) of Nepali language.
+He wrote Kabi Bhanubhakta Ko Jivan Charitra— the biography of Bhanubhakta Acharya, which played a significant role in establishing Acharya as the first poet (Aadi Kabi) of Nepali language.
 He is considered one of the seventeen national heroes (Rastriya Bibhuti) of Nepal and was given the title Yuba Kabi (Young Poet).
 The 1883 to 1919 period of Nepali literature is known as Motiram Era.

 Early life in Benaras

-Bhatta was born on the day of Kushe Aunsi (new moon day of Hindu month Bhadra) on 8 September 1866 (25 Bhadra 1923 BS) in Bhesiko Tole, Kathmandu, Nepal as the second son to father Pandit Daya Ram Bhatta and mother Ripu Mardini Devi Bhatta.
+Bhatta was born on the day of Kushe Aunsi (new moon day of Hindu month Bhadra) on 8 September 1866 (25 Bhadra 1923 BS) in Bhosiko Tole, Kathmandu, Nepal as the second son to father Pandit Daya Ram Bhatta and mother Ripu Mardini Devi Bhatta.
 At the age of six he left his birthplace, Kathmandu, with his mother to receive education in Benaras, India.
-He was admitted to a Persian language school, where he learnt Farsi and Urdu.
+He was admitted to a Persian language school, where he learnt Persian and Urdu.
 His Bratabanda ceremony was also performed in Benaras.
-He became acquinted to Bharatendu Harishchandra in Benaras and studied under him.
+He became acquainted to Bharatendu Harishchandra in Benaras and studied under him.
 He started writing and singing ghazals at this period.
 He also started learning music and played Sitar.
 He learnt Sitar from Pannalal, a famous Sitar player in Benaras.
 He wrote around 400 Shayaris when he was in Benaras.